Sekenre: The Book of the Sorcerer

 Sekenre: The Book of the Sorcerer is a collection of fantasy short stories by American writer Darrell Schweitzer featuring his dark fantasy protagonist, the child sorcerer Sekenre, a sequel to the novel The Mask of the Sorcerer (1995).
 The book was illustrated by Stephen Fabian.
 It was first published as a trade paperback by Wildside Press in 2004.

 Summary

-The collection consists of twelve stories of Sekenre, originally published from 1994-2004 in a number of fantasy fiction magazines.
+The collection consists of twelve stories of Sekenre, originally published from 1994 to 2004 in a number of fantasy fiction magazines.
 The stories relate various episodes in the life of the immortal sorcerer Sekenre, who stopped aging physically when he first became a sorcerer when still a child, as he confronts various threats and challenges while attempting to maintain some semblance of humanity down the ages.